-On the other hand, as part of a CSA food share you normally get food that was picked within 24 hours, and at its perfect time of maturity.
-This means it will provide you its highest nutrient density, with optimum levels of vitamins, minerals, antioxidants, phytonutrients and life energy.
+On the other hand, as part of a CSA food share, you normally get food that was picked within 24 hours and at its perfect time of maturity.
+This means it will provide you its highest nutrient density, with optimum levels of vitamins, minerals, antioxidants, phytonutrients, and life energy.
 In the CSA I was a part of, the food was literally picked just a few hours before it arrived at our house.
-And that kind of freshness and quality is highly attractive and palpable to our senses of sight, smell, touch and taste.
+And that kind of freshness and quality is highly attractive and palpable to our senses of sight, smell, touch, and taste.

 2. You get access to local food.

-Given the challenges we face environmentally on our Earth today, there is a growing awareness and understanding about the value of local economies, especially when it comes to our food.
+Given the challenges we face environmentally on our Earth today, there is a growing awareness and understanding of the value of local economies, especially when it comes to our food.
 Local food will usually provide the most environmentally responsible way to get our food, instead of hauling it long distances where massive amounts of fossil fuels and unnecessary efforts are involved.
-Of course it is not sustainable to try to grow certain foods in certain regions, like tropical fruits in northern climates, and thus transport is utilized in such cases.
-However, we should always remember that getting tropical fruits to northern climates is a tremendous privilege and by no means always a given or a right.
+Of course, it is not sustainable to try to grow certain foods in certain regions, like tropical fruits in northern climates, and thus transport is utilized in such cases.
+However, we should always remember that getting tropical fruits to northern climates is a tremendous privilege and by no means a given or a right.